 The Navigators is the second full-length poetry collection by Matthew Clegg.
-A beautifully produced 128-page hardback, it is now available from Longbarrow Press for just £12.99 inc UK P&P. You can order the book securely by clicking on the relevant button above (scroll down to order The Navigators with Clegg’s debut hardback West North East for just £22 – saving £2.99 on the RRP).
+A beautifully produced 128-page hardback, it is available from Longbarrow Press for £12.99.
+You can order the book securely by clicking on the relevant PayPal button above.

 The Navigators explores the portals that connect time and place, and meditates on the element of water, as it moves through both.

 The book opens with rain falling in the Lake District, flowing to the South Yorkshire waterways, before arriving at the North Sea.
 The poems triangulate mental journeys between past, present and projected future.
 They draw on the dynamic physical geography of Cumbria and the East Yorkshire coast and on the life (and afterlife) of the canals of Leeds and Mexborough.
 The personal and historical ghosts that populate these landscapes are invoked or addressed.
 Versions of Apollonius, Aristophanes and Homer introduce an extra-temporal dimension, most apparent in the closing sequence of the collection, where these mythical, personal and historical threads are finally woven into one fugue-like movement.
 The Navigators is an affirmation of the reflection and regeneration that we find where waters meet and mingle; these literal and metaphorical thresholds offer both expedition and epiphany.

 A new podcast, drawing on poems in the first section of The Navigators, offers a ‘fireside’ ambience, in which Matthew Clegg reflects on intimacy, hospitality and romantic love, and the landscapes, creatures and people of Grasmere.
 Click on the orange ‘Play’ button below: